 Mathematically correct lighting

-Friday 4 January 2008This is close to 17 years old.
+Friday 4 January 2008This is nearly 17 years old.
 Be careful.

 As a fan of geometry, and especially stellations (see the logo in the upper left), I have mixed feelings about the 3D star light fixtures I often see.
 They are pleasing, but they are not based on any real math.
 They look like stellations, but they are not.
 Susan will point out a star lamp to me, and is used to me replying, “It’s nice, but it isn’t right.”